 - When drinking, filling a friend's glass before yours is considered polite behavior.

 - While finishing every last grain of rice and noisily slurping your meal (noodles especially) may be considered rude in America, in Japan, it's a sign you're enjoying and not wasting your food.

 To the Japanese, the traditional tea ceremony is an important cultural and ritual art form, which takes a host or hostess years to master.
 Steeped in Zen Buddhism, it focuses on living in the moment.
 Students who want to learn the art may also take lessons in poetry, art, and pottery.
 A formal tea ceremony lasts about four hours.
 Guests must wash their hands and mouths with water before entering the tea room to symbolize purification.
 They are served a simple meal, two servings of tea, and sweets.
 Conversation is centered on the utensils and decoration used in the ceremony.

-Historically, omiyage or souvenirs were brought back from pilgrimages to shrines as a way to pass on religious blessings.
-Where Americans may bring home souvenirs to remind them of their trip, Japanese purchase food produced in the area they're visiting for friends and family.
-A good example is gifting chocolate covered macadamia nuts from Hawaii.
+Historically, omiyage, or souvenirs, were brought back from pilgrimages to shrines as a way to pass on religious blessings.
+Where Americans may bring home souvenirs to remind them of their trip, Japanese people purchase food produced in the area they're visiting to bring home for friends and family.